Portraits by Lynette Yiadom-Boakye: They Are Black Because I’m Not White

 Celebrated in 2018 with a solo show at the New Museum, the English painter of Ghanaian descent Lynette Yiadom-Boakye hypnotized me with the painting you see below (the starkly restored setting of the Venetian Palazzo of the Zattere certainly added to the impression).
 Lynette Yiadom-Boakye’s entire body of work comprises portraits of unknown characters who nevertheless quickly establish a living and strong emotional bond with the viewer.

 This painting was inspired by a piece of news footage from an important international political summit that Yiadom-Boakye had seen on TV.
 A group of politicians was standing together but each of them was in a way isolated and separate.
 This gave a beginning to this group portrait of unknown characters in an unspecified place.
 As the artist herself expressed in a 2010 interview, her figures are:

 Suggestions of people… They don’t share our concerns or anxieties.
 They are somewhere else altogether.

-Lynette Yiadom-Boakye, interview with Nadine Rubin Nathan, New York Times.
+Lynette Yiadom-Boakye, interview with Nadine Rubin Nathan, T Magazine.

 Her works lack a fixed narrative which creates an opportunity for viewers to project their own interpretation of a piece, which often becomes a political one, as all her works feature only black figures.
 The artist, however, tries to avoid any such politicizing of her painting: